telecomadm1145/CasioEmuMsvc/README.md

 NOTE: This is a **modified** version of the Casio emulator developed by [LBPHacker](../../../../LBPHacker) and [user202729](../../../../user202729) that removes all warnings from `MMU.cpp` and removes the panic code when an invalid instruction is reached.
 The rest remains the same.
 This repository will get updated with new models in the `models` folder.
 Note that ROMs are **not** included (for copyright reasons), you have to obtain one from somewhere else or dump it from a real calculator or emulator. (note that models labeled with `_emu` are for ROMs dumped from official emulators)

+A compiled binary (includes ROMs!) can be found [here](https://drive.google.com/file/d/11co4YDYDUsCghI-DrhpqYU0PDO7BL-uZ/view?usp=share_link).
+Note that because the program was probably not well-optimized, it might experience hangs if it performs poorly.

 # CasioEmu

 An emulator and disassembler for the CASIO calculator series using the nX-U8/100 core.